Tarmean/tarmean.github.io/mutable_lenses.md

       -- (fmap is ignored during getting)
       pure (v <$ tu) :: m (t (v (PrimState m) a))

-This let's us instantiate as
+This lets us instantiate as

     (a -> m a) -> s -> m s -- monadic update
     (a -> m b) -> s -> m b -- monadic read (and other non-updating effects)

-This was all pretty rushed, so don't worry if not every detail is clear.
+This was rushed, so don't worry if not every detail is clear.
 Important is that this gives us a uniform interface, lets us interact with normal lenses, and assuming linear mutable state has sane behaviour.

-But we return the original vector and this pseudo update will cascade all the way to the top.
-This is because haskell doesn't really understand the concept of a memory location - we only get values.
-Lenses act on values, so if we use lenses we cannot distinguish between updating a memory location or a value.
+But we return the original vector, and this pseudo update will cascade all the way to the top.
+This is because Haskell doesn't really understand the concept of a memory location - we only get values.
+Lenses act on values.
+If we use lenses, then we cannot distinguish between updating a memory location or a value.

 ## Mutable, Not Monadic

 I think it is worth pausing briefly to make some distinctions.
-So far, we have build lenses that contain a monad.
-We have not build monadic lenses.
+So far, we have built lenses that contain a monad.
+We have not built monadic lenses.
 That's because `Compose m n` usually isn't a monad even if both `m` and `n` are - which is the whole reason that monad transformers exist.

-Here is an example of what monadic lenses could do, and this definitely can't:
+Here is an example of what monadic lenses could do, and mutable lenses very much can't:

 Imagine we have a container holding an `Int` field `count`, and a map of values.
 A monadic lens could read this `count` field, read the first `count` elements of a map, and return a list of them.
 This gives us a compound result - we can read from different lenses, perform control flow, and aggregate the result.
 This is extremely powerful but makes updating hard.

-The length of the list may have changed, some elements may have been inserted or deleted, and reorderings may have happend.
-Updating `count` is easy - we can use the length of the updated list - but the rest may required some sophisticated diffing process.
+The length of the list may have changed, some elements may have been inserted or deleted, and reorderings may have happened.
+Updating `count` is easy - we can use the length of the updated list - but the rest may require some sophisticated diffing process.
 We must be able to project an updated value from the updated compound state for each lens that we used.
 But often there can be many solutions without a clear best choice.
 [This blog about monadic profunctors](https://blog.poisson.chat/posts/2017-01-01-monadic-profunctors.html) is a great introduction to one nice approach in Haskell.

 Our `Compose m f` lenses can't do any of this.
 We can do monadic computations, but only in the `m` layer.
 This means we "only" can do everything traditional lenses can and don't have to deal with the problems monadic lenses bring.